 6. Know Your Competition

 The hotel industry is extremely competitive and your hotel and your main rivals are likely to be vying for the same customers on the same OTAs.
-For this reason, it is important to take the time to get to know your competition, understand what they have to offer customers, and pinpoint their weaknesses too.
+For this reason, it is important to take the time to get to know your competition, understand what they have to offer customers.

 This can involve independent research, checking online feedback and monitoring prices.
 You want to be sure that you are not either over-pricing or under-pricing your rooms, based on what similar hotels are charging.
 Moreover, if you can start to identify problems with rival hotels, you can start to appeal to the people they are letting down.